andreyvit/json-diff/README.md

         -C, --[no-]color        Colored output
-        -j, --raw-json          Display raw JSON encoding of the diff -f, --full              Include the equal sections of the document, not just the deltas -o, --output-keys KEYS  Always print this comma separated keys, with their value, if they are part of an object with any diff.
+        -j, --raw-json          Display raw JSON encoding of the diff -f, --full              Include the equal sections of the document, not just the deltas -o, --output-keys KEYS  Always print these [comma separated] keys, with their values, if they are in an object with a diff
         -s, --sort              Sort primitive values in arrays before comparing -k, --keys-only         Compare only the keys, ignore the differences in values -h, --help              Display this usage information